mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 This setting controls whether a client verifies the server's certificate chain and host name.
 If ``true``, TLS accepts any certificate presented by the server and any host name in that certificate.
 In this mode, TLS is susceptible to man-in-the-middle attacks.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 .. note::
    This should be used only for testing and not in a production environment.